thevyomonaut/thevyomonaut/README.md

 <h2 align="center">I'm Sanghamitra De, welcome to my GitHub! :vulcan_salute:</h2>

-<p> :books: I am currently pursuing a Bachelors course in Electrical Engineering at the Indian Institute of Engineering Science and Technology, Shibpur (Batch of 2025). </p>
+<p> :books: I am currently pursuing a Bachelors course in Electrical Engineering at the Indian Institute of Engineering Science and Technology, Shibpur (Batch of 2025).
+I'm happy to tell you that I am a part of the Women Engineers Mentorship Program from NSE TalentSprint which is supported by Google.</p>

 <p> :pen: Here you will find all the files I used to create my projects, and some writeups to my solutions of some programming problems.
 You'll also find the data files that I have used in some of my projects. </p>